HOW TO ELOPE IN ALASKA

 Do You Need a Witness to Elope in Alaska?

-Alaska also requires two witnesses during your elopement (though recently I’ve been seeing marriage certificates with room for only one witness signature) —I can be one of those!
+Alaska also requires a witness for your ceremony (the internet says 2, but most licenses I now see only have one witness line) —I can a witness, or your pilot can witness if you’re flying somewhere!
 For more information on getting married in Alaska (or any other state), check out my handy blog post with all of the essential links.

 So, are you ready to Elope in Alaska?